 SOFTS-Sugar hits four-month lows as Omicron fears persist

-LONDON, Dec 2 (Reuters) - Raw sugar futures on ICE hit their lowest in four months on Thursday as fears persisted that the Omicron coronavirus variant could hammer a nascent global economic recovery.
+NEW YORK/LONDON, Dec 2 (Reuters) - Raw sugar futures on ICE hit their lowest in four months on Thursday, before recovering to close little changed, as fears persisted that the Omicron coronavirus variant could hammer a nascent global economic recovery.
 MKTS/GLOBO/RFRX/

 SUGAR